Today I’m sharing my spring packing list for 2026.

 There is nothing–and I do mean nothing–more useful than a button up shirt.
 I especially love them for travel because it’s a lightweight extra layer that can instantly give your outfit a fresh look.
 Last year for Spain and Portugal, I brought both a white button up and a chambray blue button up with me and wore each of them several times.
 Throw this over a workout dress, flowy pants and a tank, or paired with linen shorts.

-Depending on the weather, you might want to pack one or two cotton cardigans to wear on cooler days or out to dinner.
+Depending on the weather, you might want to pack one or two neutral cotton cardigans to wear on cooler days or out to dinner.
+This cotton cardigan from Alex Mill is one of my favorites.
+I have the Butter yellow, but the Ivory would go with everything!!

 In my opinion, there is no outfit that wouldn’t work with an oversized denim jacket.
 This is my go-to layer for spring travel and such an easy thing to wear through an airport to save on suitcase space too.